 We are always looking for local businesses or groups to get involved with any initiatives that will benefit our services and service user’s.
-An example of this is the Saints Foundation donating their time to our service users which will allowed us to have a football tournament in Summer 2016, (see more about that here).
 We promote activities that our service user’s can do to help build communities, which is two-purpose, it gives back to the community and provides them with constructive activities to provide meaning to their use of time.
 If you would like to donate services or time to an event or even have ideas please drop us a line at InclusionVolunteering@sssft.nhs.uk

 We believe that ex-service user’s and also those who are still on their journeys with us bring a valuable and inspirational message to those currently in or starting their treatment.
 To see those that have successfully engaged in support, actively participated in interventions and/or completed treatment has strength and add’s not only value to what we can offer but also add’s faith to the belief that those individuals that use our service’s can change.